jackTabsCode/jest-companion/README.md

 ## Notes

-- The plugin does not forward logs to the CLI (due to the below).
+- The plugin does not forward logs to the CLI.
 See the Studio output for these.
-- jest-lua still prints test results in Studio.
-I do not know how to disable this behavior.
 - jest-companion takes in the table of test results that jest-lua gives it, formats it nicely and prints it in your console.
 This means that the output may be different than jest-lua's Studio output, sometimes in a less-than-desirable way.
 If the output you receive from the CLI seems weird or incorrect, file an issue.